anjana-codes/buzzline-04-anjana/README.md

 All three applications produce live charts to illustrate the data.

+## Objective

+1. Understand consumers that process JSON messages in real time.
+2. Create a new consumer for real-time insights.
+3. Select an interesting aspect to visualize.
+4. Implement a streaming chart showing your real time insights (based on the matplotlib animation examples provided).

 ## First, Use Tools from Module 1 and 2

 Before starting, ensure you have completed the setup tasks in <https://github.com/denisecase/buzzline-01-case> and <https://github.com/denisecase/buzzline-02-case> first.